fuzziqersoftware/newserv/README.md

 The following Episode 3 features are implemented, but only partially tested:
 * CARD battles.
 If you find a feature or card ability that doesn't work, please make a GitHub issue and describe the situation (including the attacking card(s), defending card(s), and ability that didn't work).
-* Spectator teams are partially implemented, but are entirely untested.
+* Spectator teams are partially implemented, but are not well-tested.
+There is a known issue that prevents viewing battles unless you're in the spectator team when the battle begins.
 * Battle replays sometimes cause the client to crash during the replay.
 Using the $playrec command is therefore not recommended.
 * Tournaments.